Waaal/BobaOS/doc/boot/Loader.md

 - Check CPU features (Long mode, etc)
 - Get Memory map info
 - Test for A20 Line
-- Set the Vido mode
+- Set the Video mode
 - Set up and jump to protected mode
 - Load the kernel